node-modules/clet/README.md

 });
 ```

-### rm
+### rm(path)

-Delete a file or a folder.
+Move a file or a folder to trash (instead of permanently delete it).
 It doesn't throw if the file or the folder doesn't exist.

 ```js
 it('should support rm', async () => {